 Finding accommodation in Rio de Janeiro

-It may also be useful to work through a rental agent who will be able to provide listings of appropriate properties.
+It may also be helpful to work with a rental agent who can provide listings of appropriate properties.
 They can also negotiate with the landlord and will understand all the legalities involved.
+Estate agent fees are typically paid by the landlord rather than the tenant.

 Renting accommodation in Rio de Janeiro